MithrilJS/mithril.js/ospec/README.md

 ### Running the test suite from the command-line

-ospec will automatically evaluate all `*.js` files in any folder named `/tests`.
+ospec will automatically evaluate all `*.js` files in any sub-folder named `/tests`.

+To only look for `/tests` folders within certain sub-folders, pass their names as arguments to the `ospec` command.

-`o.run()` is automatically called by the cli - no need to call it in your test code.
+NOTE: `o.run()` is automatically called by the cli - no need to call it in your test code.

 #### Create an npm script in your package:
 ```
 	"scripts": {
 		...
 		"test": "ospec",
+		"test-partial": "ospec path/to/module1 path-to/module2"
 		...
 	}
 ```